-The panel considered a report from the Statutory Scrutiny Officer (Assistant Chief Executive) summarising the panel's 2020/21 work programme and the timetable of activities to undertake this work.
+The panel received a report from the Statutory Scrutiny Officer (Assistant Chief Executive) summarising the panel's 2020/21 work programme and the timetable of activities to undertake this work.
 The panel also considered any issues it may wish to retain or add to its work programme for 2021/22.
 The members of the panel requested that the following be added to the work programme:

-- Digital Learning - Respite care - Educational Attainment including standards of education received and the progress of young people during the pandemic. - Children's emotional health and wellbeing after COVID. - Youth Crime Board To be linked with the Communities Scrutiny Panel update.
+- Digital Learning - Respite care - Within Educational Attainment include standards of education received and the progress of young people during the pandemic. - Children's emotional health and wellbeing after Covid. - Youth Crime Board To be linked with Communities Scrutiny panel update.